When Jack came into our lives on a bitterly cold day in January 2011, he was neither his former nor future self.

 My earliest memory is of being given a bath while my mother's Irish setter looked on.
 This is not to say that I have cared more about dogs than people, but I do deeply value their unconditional love and of course mourn their passing.
 As an old friend liked to remark, dogs never cheat, lie or get drunk and drive.
 And they don't start wars.

 Jack's disability brought out his nobility, and as strange as it may seem to people who have never felt the joy of bonding with a dog, he enabled me to better understand who I was through my understanding who he was.
 I was a creature with a stew of emotions percolating inside me.
-Jack had a Zen-like serenity.
+And that when you lose a dog, you not only lose someone who has been your friend, you also lose a connection to the person you have been.

 Besides which, Jack wanted to be there for us.
 Still, we decided last night that it was unfair to ask Jack to keep carrying on because he now had to struggle so hard to do so.
 And so this morning we said goodbye.